jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 In fact, there are infinite answers using as many polynomial orders $$ x^k \dots $$

-Compared with the linear model $$ y = x $$, we realize that the
+Comparing with the linear model $$ y = x $$, we realize that the
 $$ || coefficient || $$
-in Pieter’s equation is higher.
-In addition, the higher the order, the harder it will be to train the model because we have a bigger search space for the parameters.
+in Pieter equation is higher.
+In additional, the higher the order, it will be harder to train the model because we have a bigger search space for the parameters.
 In additional, some areas of the search space have a very steep gradient.

-Let us create a polynomial model with order 5 to fit our sample data.
+Let us create a polynomal model with order 5 to fit our sample data.

 $$
 y = c_5 x^5 + c_4 x^4 + c_3 x^3 + c_2 x^2 + c_1 x + c_{0}
 $$

-We need more iterations to train this model and that will result is less accuracy than a model with order three.
+We need more iterations to train this model and result is less accurate than a model with order 3.
 <div class="imgcap">
 <img src="/assets/dl/p1.png" style="border:none;width:60%">
 </div>

-So why don’t we focus on making a model with the right complexity.
-In real life problems, a complex model is the only way to push accuracy to an acceptable level.
-Overfitting is unavoidable.
+So why don't we focus on making a model with the right complexity.
+In real life problems, a complex model is the only way to push accuracy to an acceptable level, and overfitting is un-avoidable.
 You may even find it harder to train a model if the model is over simplified.
-A better solution is to introduce methods to reduce overfitting rather than make the model simpler.
+A better solution is to introduce methods to reduce overfitting rather than make the model simpiler.
 One simple solution is to add more sample data such that it is much harder to overfit.
 Here, double the sample data produces a model closer to a straight line.
 Unfortunately, labeling large training dataset in real problems can be expensive.
 <div class="imgcap">
 <img src="/assets/dl/p2.png" style="border:none;width:60%">
 </div>

 ### Regularization

-**Regularization punishes over-complexity.** As we have observed before, there are many solutions to a DL problem.
-In order to have a close fit, the coefficient of our training parameters will have larger magnitude.
+**Regularization punishes over-complexity.** As we observe before, there are many solutions to a DL problem but in order to have a close fit, the coefficient of our training parameters will have larger magnitude.

 $$
 ||c|| = \sqrt{(c_5^2 + c_3^2 + c_3^2 + c_2^2 + c_1^2 + c_{0}^2)}